 For the most updated course listing, course descriptions, and degree requirements, please visit the Registrar's website.

-Fall semester (starts in late August): rolling until the class is filled; application review begins January 15
+Fall semester (starts in late August): rolling through May 1; application review begins January 15

 To apply for the M.A. program, you need to submit: